Date: 03-Apr-2025

 What Is a Root Canal Treatment (RCT)?

 Dental care involves removing infected or damaged soft tissues from inside the tooth to prevent further decay from occurring.
-The tooth is then cleaned thoroughly sealed off, and restored to keep it as strong and healthy as possible.
+The tooth is then cleaned thoroughly, sealed off, and restored to keep it as strong and healthy as possible.
+For additional cosmetic improvements after treatment, you can also consider Cosmetic Dentistry or Dental Crowns.

-People fear it RCT (Root Canal Treatment) thinking it might cause pain.
-The technology now in cutting-edge anesthetics and modern instruments has made this procedure painless, but what it does is take away the extreme pain caused by an infected tooth.
+People fear RCT thinking it might cause pain.
+Modern dental instruments and anesthetics make this procedure painless, while it eliminates the extreme discomfort caused by an infected tooth.

 When Is a Root Canal Needed?